 There is no completely safe place from lightning.
 Houses get hit, cars get hit, trees, animals, and people all get hit.
-But, minimizing your strike probability is the name of the game.
+Minimizing your strike probability is the name of the game.

 If there is an enclosed building nearby with plumbing and/or electric outlets, that makes the best shelter and you should retreat there.
 Picnic shelters and other open structures do not offer protection from lightning.

 If you are at the trailhead, get in your car, roll up all the windows, and don't touch anything metal.